Myles0813/Miles-Portfolio/README.md

 <a href="www.linkedin.com/in/miles-maxie-84b313299"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Cybersecurity Student with a profound interest in technology and a dedication to solving complex problems.
+I am an Information Technology Student with a profound interest in Cybersecurity and a dedication to solving complex problems.

 ##